d12frosted/elpa-mirror/stable-melpa/consult-recoll-readme.txt

-A `consult-recoll' command to perform interactive queries over your Recoll (https://www.lesbonscomptes.com/recoll/) index using consult.
+A `consult-recoll' command to perform interactive queries (including life previews of documment snippets) over your Recoll (https://www.lesbonscomptes.com/recoll/) index, using consult.
 Use

     M-x consult-recoll